bloominstituteoftechnology/React-UI-Components/README.md

 * Use the design files to build out your User Interfaces.
 * All components can be built out using the provided codepens that we have set up for you.
+* **DON'T FORGET** to fork your pen.
+* All styles can be achieved within the provided css pen container.
+Feel free to include a `cdn` for bootstrap v.4 if you'd like.
+Don't forget about `className` vs `class`!!
+* Once you and your partner are finished please submit the forked Pen link to your PM.
+* Work on the required features first and then move on.
+You can come back to Project 1 and start with the `Stretch Problem` once you're done with the requirements for Project 2.

 ## _Project 1 - Social Card_